OCA/web/web_listview_range_select/README.rst

 To use this module, you need to:

 #. click a record;
-#. hold shift and click another record.
+#. hold shift and click another record;
+#. you can repeat this operation as many times as you want.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot